Leaderless Consensus of a Hierarchical Cyber-Physical System: Hierarchy model with no interlayer delay

 \section{Hierarchy model with no interlayer delay}

-In this section, we analyze the related consensus problems of the proposed hierarchical system (\ref{hie_formu_sim}).
-As shown in the three-layer hierarchical system (\ref{example1})-(\ref{example2}), convergence analysis will be challenging when the parameters of $L^{(l)}_{D}$ and $C^{(l)}$ changes, and $L$ is not a Laplacian matrix.
+In this section, we analyze the related consensus problems of the proposed hierarchical system (\ref{hie_formu_sim}) without delay.
+Throughout this paper, notation $\Lambda(X) $ denotes the eigenvalues set of $X$, and $\textbf{1}_{x}$ denotes the column vector with $x$-dimensions and all components being $1$.